htam-anderson/excel-label-cli/README.md

 # Excel Labeling CLI
 - This is the CLI help to label multiple excel files by adding an label image over the sheet.
+- To use this CLI please download [this file](https://github.com/htam-anderson/excel-label-cli/blob/master/builds/excellabel).
-- This CLI currently using on Window so follow the description above lets jump to the usage example
+- This CLI currently using on Window so follow the description above lets jump to the usage example.

 ## Default Usage
-- Open you powershell and type
+- Open you powershell in where you just download the file and type:
 ```
 $ php excellabel label "C:\Users\excel-files-folder"
 ```
 - Ouput
 ```